 Some of these trends are industry-specific.
 Board members and senior staff are often recruited for their expertise within said industries, which can be invaluable.
 The legal, technical, and operational quirks of healthcare, manufacturing, and fintech (for example) are complicated and not learned overnight.
 Know-who in most industries trumps know-how, and it can take an entire career to build the right connections.

 That said, organizations can easily over-value expertise within their own industry, at the expense of understanding cross-industry and cross-sector trends.
-A dangerous yet inevitable problem as organizations disrupt themselves and challenge new categories is that the team can get attached to outdated ways of looking at things:
+A dangerous yet inevitable problem as organizations disrupt themselves and challenge new categories is that the team can get attached to outdated ways of looking at things, not noticing that the corporate strategy needs to evolve.
+For example:

 - We used to be a school, but now we’re in the education business.